DesertUO/python-menu-system/README.md

 # Python Menu System

-This is my first project.
+This is my first project (library).
 It’s a customizable command-line menu system for Python applications, created as part of my path to gain experience and learn how to code more effectively.
 This project provides a framework for creating interactive menus with easy navigation.

 ## Features
 - Dynamic menu creation based on provided functions